 Be the first to know about the latest news in the world of autism education.
 Please sign up here:

 It identifies a range of practical tools and resources designed to support classroom success.
-Tools for Teachers is presented as a series of online resources that you can either purchase as an individual practitioner or as a whole setting.
+Tools for Teachers is presented as a series of online resources that you can purchase .

 IT PROVIDES A BRIEF DESCRIPTION OF EACH OF THE TOOLS UNDER 6 KEY SECTIONS:

-Each tool is supported by online content which includes a ‘How to use’ document – a guide which describes the tool, identifies when you would use it and provides guidance for using it.
+This resource is designed to be used online.
+Each tool is supported by online content which describes the tool, identifies when you would use it and provides guidance for using it.
 Where possible and appropriate, there are examples from practice and downloadable templates which practitioners can adapt and use in their context.

 You can use additional visual strategies, find out more here.